Tushar626-byte/Weather-app/README.md

 Contributions are welcome!
 Feel free to open issues or pull requests to suggest improvements or report bugs.

 ## Contact
-For any inquiries or feedback, please contactt.k.d.dey2033929837@gmail.com.
+For any inquiries or feedback, please contact t.k.d.dey2033929837@gmail.com.

 Thank you for using the Weather App!
 We hope you find it useful and informative.